-Green Kill’s diversity is demonstrated throughout its programs, including monthly art exhibitions, Words Carry Us, Showcase, The Fringe Variety Hour, The Classical Music Program, The Film Program, and a very broad range of special events.
+Green Kill’s diversity is demonstrated throughout its programs, including monthly art exhibitions, Words Carry Us, The Song(writer), The Fringe Variety Hour, The Classical Music Program, The Film Program, and a very broad range of special events.

 Before reaching out for community support, Green Kill needed to establish a proof-of-concept.
 If you have attended any of our events or have visited our website, greenkill.org, then you know what we have accomplished in just three short years.
 Now Green Kill needs your help to bring it to the next stage in its evolution.
 A vibrant art scene is emblematic of a thriving community.
 Please support us.